If you’re serious about a home theater, you need a short throw projector.

 Some of the features on the Hisense 100L10E to consider include:

-There is no shortage to available projectors on the market.
+There is no shortage of available projectors on the market.
 If you don’t have a ton of room to throw your image, or if you don’t want a bulky projector hanging from the ceiling, you should consider a short throw projector.

 Many of the projectors on this list can throw an image just inches from the projector lens.
 And as you can tell, you’ll find varying projectors at all kinds of price points.
 If you just want a basic projector that’s easy to set up you’ll find plenty of those.
 Or if you want projectors with improved display specs you can go with that as well.